Henry-Njoroge/dsc_phase_1_project/README.md

 #### Key Observations

-Weather alone is not the best predictor of fatality risk
+Weather alone is not the best predictor of fatality risk.
+Most events occurred in VMC (clear weather), implying that weather isn’t always the leading factor.

-Flight Purpose is a major factor: personal flights had a higher injury burden
+Flight Purpose is a major factor: personal flights had a higher injury burden  compared to commercial or business operations.

 Aircraft Make/Model patterns suggest that frequently used aircraft have more incidents, but not necessarily higher severity